GuideSep 22, 2025·12 min read

 Why does it matter?

 For Australian businesses specifically, AI readiness matters because the local market has unique characteristics: smaller team sizes, reliance on specific platforms like Xero and MYOB, and a regulatory environment that demands compliance at every step.
+Understanding AI governance is a key part of that readiness.
+For a detailed, question-by-question assessment, see our AI Readiness Checklist with 15 questions.

 The 5 Pillars of AI Readiness